hapijs/ammo/API.md

 // buffer is the portion of source within range
 ```

+## Methods

 ### `header(header, length)`

-Parses the range from a HTTP header.
+Parses the range from a HTTP header, where:

-* `header` - A string in the form of `bytes=from-to`, where `from` and `to` are
-integers specifying the range.
+- `header` - A string in the form of `bytes=from-to`, where `from` and `to` are integers specifying the range.
 Both are optional.
-Multiple ranges can be passed
-as a comma delimited list.
+Multiple ranges can be passed as a comma delimited list.
-* `length` - A positive integer specifying the maximum length the range can
-cover.
-If a `to` value passed in the `header` string is greater than `length`,
-the `to` value is set as `length - 1`.
+- `length` - A positive integer specifying the maximum length the range can cover.
+If a `to` value passed in the `header` string is greater than `length`, the `to` value is set as `length - 1`.

-Returns an array of objects with the properties `from` and `to`, which specify
-the beginning and ending of the range.
-Overlapping ranges are combined into one
+Returns an array of objects with the properties `from` and `to`, which specify the beginning and ending of the range.
+Overlapping ranges are combined into one object.
-object.
 Returns `null` for invalid input.

 ### `new Ammo.Stream(range)`

-Creates a [`Transform Stream`](https://nodejs.org/api/stream.html) that extracts
-the portion of a piped in stream within `range`.
+Creates a [`Transform Stream`](https://nodejs.org/api/stream.html) that extracts the portion of a piped in stream within `range`, where:
-* `range` - an object with the properties `from` and `to` that specify the range
-of the piped in stream to read.
-Objects returned by `Ammo.header` can be passed
+- `range` - an object with the properties `from` and `to` that specify the range of the piped in stream to read.
+Objects returned by `Ammo.header` can be passed into `range`.
-into `range`.